Do you want to teach in the United Kingdom? Explore the various options below.

-It is possible to be a university teacher in the UK without holding a teaching qualification.
-Most teachers at this level are highly qualified and apply directly to the university for vacant posts which are advertised in the weekly Times Higher Education Supplement.
+It is possible to be a university teacher in the UK without holding a specific teaching qualification.
+Most teachers at this level are highly qualified and apply directly to the university for vacant posts, which are advertised in the weekly Times Higher Education Supplement.

 Come to the UK for several months as a language assistant, boosting learners' oral skills in primary and secondary schools.
 More information is available on the French government's dedicated webpage.